-Site Goal Expected at release Size (fpp) Age Mark/CWT/ Elastomer PIT Tags Transfer/Release Date Tucannon River 50,000 70,000 4.5 1+ VIE Only 9,000 Apr - May 2007
+Site Goal Expected at release Size (fpp) Age Mark/CWT/ Elastomer PIT Tags Transfer/Release Date Tucannon River 50,000 56,000 4.5 1+ CWT Only 8,000 Apr - May 2008

 At this time, there is no direct research associated with the Tucannon River endemic stock summer steelhead at the hatchery (i.e. time or size at release studies, growth studies, etc..).
-As indicated above, PIT tags are being used for program evaluation since the fish are not marked for harvest.
-Other research/monitoring activities are centered on the adult trap (passage issues), and getting age composition data from the wild fish.
+As indicated above, PIT tags along with a CWT's, will give us juvenile migration and SAR data.
+Other research/monitoring activities are centered on the adult trap (passage issues, location of trap), and getting age composition data from the wild fish.